 The following disadvantages of Plasma Arc Welding are:

-- Higher radiations due to high-frequency setup.
+- In Plasma Welding there are higher radiations due to the high-frequency setup.

-- Higher Noise (100Db)during welding.
+- Higher Noise (100Db) during welding.

 - Plasma arc welding is complicated and requires skilled manpower.